 This gorgeous area of England is as quaint as you can imagine.
 It’s easily one best places in the UK that’s so easy to visit in a car.

-There are a few places you should definitely visit, especially around Bibury to see one of the UK’s prettiest streets, Arlington Row.
+There are a few places you should visit, especially around Bibury to see one of the UK’s prettiest streets, Arlington Row.
 Another gorgeous spot is Castle Combe, head here for a little exploration of the village and head into the local, King John’s Hunting Lodge for a tasty lunch.

-There are a few other beautiful villages you should definitely see, like Bourton-on-the-Water, the gorgeous Lacock, Broadway and Stow-on-the-Wold.
+There are a few other beautiful villages you should see, like Bourton-on-the-Water, the gorgeous Lacock, Broadway and Stow-on-the-Wold.
 All are picture-perfect and some of the prettiest places to visit when in the area.

 For a great spot to rest your head, head over to The Wood Norton Hotel, a grand old house that’s so stunning inside.

 13.)
 The Highlands, Scotland

 If you drive, this is one of the places to head out and find some of the gorgeous spots that are scattered across the region.

 If you have even more time, you can even pop over to the Isle of Skye via the ferry or the bridge link.
 It’s easily one of the best places in the UK to visit when in the Highlands.

 The Titanic Belfast is also an incredible experience you should see, whilst the Ulster Museum is a great place to visit should the weather take a turn for the worse.